telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 	![Creating an user with EntraID authentication in the Report Server for .NET Application.](../images/rs-net-images/microsoft-entra-id-rs-new-user-with-entraid-auth-provider.png)

-1. Log out from the Login page:
+1. Log out of the Report Server to go to the Login page:

 	![The Report Server for .NET Login page with an enabled Microsoft Entra ID.](../images/rs-net-images/microsoft-entra-id-login-page-with-enabled-entraid.png)

 1. Click the blue `Microsoft Entra ID` button.
 You should be automatically logged in with your **EntraID**.

 ## See Also